-The Government Disputes Clause in federal contracts is incorporated into your contract, FAR 52.233-1, implements the Contract Disputes Act (CDA) FAR certification requirement and prescribes limited government claims CDA certification language when you submit a contract claim against the federal government.
+The FAR Disputes Clause in government contracts is incorporated into your contract, FAR 52.233-1, implements the Contract Disputes Act (CDA) FAR certification requirement and prescribes limited government claims CDA certification language when you submit a contract claim against the federal government.

 When you submit a contract claim against the federal government, the last thing you want is to have to spend a substantial amount of lawyer fees on technical issues instead of the merits.
 Unfortunately, many cases are litigated on the legal and procedural issues and not the merits.

 After the contracting officer makes an adverse decision ( complete or partial denial of your claim, you want to pay attention to the deadlines provided for you to take the next step.
 The appellate process is a method used to resolve FAR claims against the federal government.
 How you proceed to the appellate level is very important.
 Although having the proper contracts disputes certification language in your claim is a clear requirement, many federal contractors end up violating this important requirement.